 How the signal score is prompted

-The Grok prompt asks for a score based on a weighted mix of novelty (is this new information, or the Nth write-up of the same thing?), importance (does this change how practitioners work?), rigor (is there evidence, or is it hype?), and freshness (when was this published?).
+The analysis prompt asks for a score based on a weighted mix of novelty (is this new information, or the Nth write-up of the same thing?), importance (does this change how practitioners work?), rigor (is there evidence, or is it hype?), and freshness (when was this published?).
+The weekly digest adds an extra editorial filter: unverified X leaks and speculative frontier-model rumors can remain searchable in AI Signal, but they are not allowed to dominate the canonical weekly issue.

 0.85 + Rare.
 Genuinely important — models launches, breakthrough papers, major framework releases.
 These are the items you'd regret missing.